 We also reviewed the IBM PS/2 Mouse, which doesn't compare well to modern mice and unlike the IBM keyboard, it can't really be used today.
 Also see our recommendations for the best keyboards, the best keyboards for writers, and the best ergonomic keyboards.

 The Corsair K95 RGB PLATINUM XT is significantly better than the IBM Model M. Each key is individually lit, all keys are macro programmable, and the comfortable wrist rest gives it better ergonomics.
-Meanwhile, the Model M has a better typing quality and it's fully compatible with Linux computers, while the Corsair is only partially compatible.
+Meanwhile, the IBM has a better typing quality and it's fully compatible with Linux computers, while the Corsair is only partially compatible.

 The Dygma Raise is a much better keyboard than the IBM Model M. Comparing these two is proof of just how far technology has evolved.
 The Dygma is a split keyboard and you can customize every key with up to 10 layers of customization.
 It has individually-lit keys and there are LED lights underneath it that give it an underglow.
 The typing quality between the two keyboards is the same, but the Model M is full-sized, so it has more keys, such as a number pad.